-Authorization is required for FDIs of a value exceeding the RON equivalent of EUR 2,000,000\\ and concerning target companies the activities of which relate to national security strategies in one of the following sectors (which must be interpreted very broadly): security of financial, fiscal, banking and insurance activities; energy; critical infrastructure; IT and communication systems; transport; industry; systems of supply of essential resources; trade and production of weapons, ammunition, explosives or toxic substances; citizens and collectivities; borders; protection of agriculture and environment; privatizations of state-owned enterprises or the management thereof; protection against disasters.
+Authorization is required for FDIs of a value exceeding the RON equivalent of EUR 2 million and concerning target companies active in one of the following sectors (which must be interpreted very broadly): financial, fiscal, banking and insurance; energy; critical infrastructure; IT and communication systems; transport; industry; systems of supply of essential resources; trade and production of weapons, ammunition, explosives or toxic substances; security of citizens and collectivities; borders; protection of agriculture and environment; privatizations of state-owned enterprises or the management thereof; protection against disasters.

-FDIs not reaching the EUR 2,000,000 threshold may still be subject to examination if they are deemed as likely affecting or representing risks to national security or public order, by reference to the criteria set out in Article 4 of the FDI Regulation.
+FDIs not reaching the EUR 2 million threshold may still be subject to examination if they are deemed as likely affecting or representing risks to national security or public order, by reference to the criteria set out in Article 4 of the EU FDI Regulation.

-\\ Until further legal updates or guidance is issued by the legislator, it remains unclear how the investment value should be calculated (e.g. by reference to the transaction price, equity contribution, value or turnover of the Romanian target company).
+Until further legal updates or guidance is issued by the legislator, it remains unclear how the investment value should be calculated (e.g. by reference to the transaction price, equity contribution, value or turnover of the Romanian target company).